Formerly Sokol Hall and Sokol Underground*, The Admiral opened in 2022 as a state-of-the-art live music, concerts, and events venue.

 The Mid-America Center is the Heartland’s premier entertainment and convention center.
 The multi-purpose facility is the metro area’s link to the ultimate in live entertainment and sporting events.
 From rock shows to family shows to USHL hockey and much more, the arena has hosted top names in show business as well as numerous community events.

 >> See upcoming shows at the Mid-American Center

 Hoyt Sherman Theatre

 Slowdown is a multi-use venue in North Downtown Omaha with a primary focus on live music.
 Opened in June of 2007, the building also houses the Saddle Creek Records offices and warehouse.
-The venue can easily be switched from a mid-size intimate venue (Slowdown Front Room) to a larger music hall complete with viewing balcony.
-The venue was designed with both the musician and music fan in mind with modern top of the line sound and lighting, open sight lines, easy load in, and musician amenities.
+The venue can easily be switched from a mid-size intimate venue (Slowdown Front Room) to a larger music hall complete with a viewing balcony.
+The venue was designed with both the musician and music fan in mind with modern top-of-the-line sound and lighting, open sight lines, easy load-in, and musician amenities.
 The fluidity of the venue allows for it to be used for much more than entertainment.
 Conferences, political debates, weddings, pub quizzes, meetings, and parties have all happened at Slowdown.

 Wooly’s is located in the Historic East Village of Des Moines, IA.
-The venue capacity ranges from 100 to 700 people.
-They have high-quality sound as well as booths, tables and chairs for events.
+The venue’s capacity ranges from 100 to 700 people.
+They have high-quality sound as well as booths, tables, and chairs for events.
 They have local and national music acts come through Wooly’s all year long.

 >> See upcoming shows at Wooly’s